 In their efforts to continually improve library services to county residents, the library purchased their first bookmobile in 1952 and had designated stops around the county during the summer.
-In 1990, Outreach services were implemented and the bookmobile is used to provide these services.
-The library is now on its third bookmobile named the "County Explorer" which arrived in 1994.
-Today, the bookmobile visits numerous towns and villages, nursing homes, and preschools within the county.
+In 1990, Outreach services were implemented and the bookmobile was used to provide these services.
+The library purchased the third bookmobile named the "County Explorer" in 1994.
+Due to decline in use, the bookmobile was sold on April 11, 2012.

 Since the Auglaize County Public District Library’s initial establishment, changes in location and services have taken place in an effort to better serve the Auglaize County communities.
 The changes include:

 The current location of the New Bremen Public Library was opened to the public on 1973.
 The New Bremen Public Library was made possible through support and generous donations from the village, Friends of the Library, businesses, and community members.
 The Village of New Bremen erected the building for the sole purpose of housing a branch public library.
 In 1990, the library expanded and doubled in size to meet the needs of the growing community.

 The New Knoxville Library originated in the New Knoxville School in 1940.
 In 1970 the New Knoxville Community Library separated from the school library, it moved to across the street to the Brookside Laboratories Incorporated building.
 Then the library moved next door to its current site in 1985.
 This building was shared with offices of the New Knoxville Telephone Company.
 The library expanded to the back section of the library in 1988 when the New Knoxville Telephone Company vacated the building.
 In 1996, the library added their first personal computer and printer available for public use.
 Internet access was made available to the public for the first time in 1997 with 4 computers for use.
 The Friends of the New Knoxville Library was organized in 2010.